 Number of campervan effluent disposal sites

 There are currently 62 sites throughout Northland (MFE 2007).
-These are listed on the Ministry for the Environment's website at the following link:

 Number and distribution of stock truck effluent dump sites

 The WDC is currently constructing a stock truck effluent dumping site on Rewarewa Road, Whangarei, near SH1.
 This should be completed in 2007/2008.
 Potential sites in Kaipara and Far North Districts are still being investigated.

 Litter removal is a component of Transit's State Highway maintenance contract.
 However, household rubbish dumped at stock-pile sites and rest areas is an increasing problem for which Transit seeks assistance from the district councils.
 Weed removal is ongoing with mowing/spraying and clearing contractors now operating wider edge coverage along the road corridor.

 Total mobility is a nation-wide scheme aimed at assisting people with impairments to become more mobile and active in the community.
 There is currently a scheme operating in Whangarei and investigations underway to expand the scheme to other areas.
 Every year there are approximately 30,000 passenger trips in Whangarei under the Total Mobility Scheme (NRC 2006).